danielgelling/TwoFactorAuth/readme.md

 TwoFactorAuth is a Wordpress plugin that will add an extra layer of security to your Wordpress installation.
 It sends a text message via the MessageBird API when someone tries to login to the Wordpress Admin.

-## Contiburing

-Thank you for considering to contribute to our plugin.
-It is open-source and everyone can create a pull request.
-These will be evaluated on security and code quality.
-We tend to PSR4 standards, but when it's good, we'll refactor it for you if you can't.

-Our Github repository can be found at [https://github.com/danielgelling/twofactorauth](github.com/danielgelling/twofactorauth).

 ## Installation

 ### Via composer